CVE-2025-32974

 CVE-2025-32974 is a critical-severity Improper Encoding or Escaping of Output (CWE-116) vulnerability in Xwiki Xwiki.
 Its CVSS base score is 9.0 (Critical).

-Operationally, ranked in the top 32.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Abuse Elevation Control Mechanism (T1548); ranked at the 27th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 XWiki, a generic wiki platform, contains a flaw in its required rights analysis mechanism that fails to account for TextArea properties using the default content type.
 The issue affects versions from 15.9-rc-1 through 15.10.7 and from 16.0.0-rc-1 through 16.1.x, where the editor warning introduced in 15.9 for script macros that could escalate privileges does not inspect these properties, allowing hidden malicious content to persist on pages.